Grace-Rocky/applied-ai-system-project/README.md

 - RAG uses curated metadata for seed songs and generated metadata for expanded catalog entries.
 - Fact-checking is rule-based and auditable.
 - The visual system is intentionally bold and mobile-responsive to feel like a real product.

-## Status

-Production-ready for demo and portfolio presentation.